Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 start stack ID of 5, all of the devices in the RS485 stack will get a stack ID of 5 or above.

-Since the RS485 Slave can't do the enumeration fast enough, the answer will likely be an empty message:
+Since the RS485 slave can't do the enumeration fast enough, the answer will likely be an empty message:

 * Modbus address *MA* as uint8,